Rey-Orellana/Rey-Orellana/README.md

 </p>

 ## <img src="https://c.tenor.com/NCRHhqkXrJYAAAAi/programmers-go-internet.gif" width="25"> <b>About Me</b>
-I am Al-Amin, a student and tech enthusiast with a passion for software development.
-Constantly exploring new technologies and embracing challenges.
+I am Al-Amin, a passionate tech enthusiast and developer.
+I love solving problems and constantly exploring new technologies in the dynamic world of software development.

 - 🔭 I’m currently working on something cool 😉
 - 👯 I’m looking forward to collaborate on python projects.